srdjan/Mix/docs/best-practices.md

 - Use strategic mutation for performance-critical paths
 - Keep domain logic pure and functional
 - Employ pattern matching for exhaustive type checking
-- Handle errors explicitly with Result types
+- Handle errors explicitly with Result types and the `handleError` utility
+- Use `createResponse` and `createLinks` for consistent API responses
 - Test thoroughly at all levels
 - Implement proper resource management
 - Use native Deno.serve options for server configuration